TAFA-GSGC: Group-wise Scalable Point Cloud Geometry Compression with Progressive Residual Refinement: Results

 We compare against the learned anchor PCGCv2 and the standardized MPEG G-PCC anchors (Octree and Trisoup) using the reference implementation TMC13-v23~\cite{mpeg_pcc_tmc13_v23} with CTC-compliant configurations.
 For a fair and reproducible comparison, we use the same voxelized test assets as PCGCv2.
 Distortion is measured using both point-to-point distance (D1) and point-to-plane distance (D2) metrics, reported as Peak Signal-to-Noise Ratio (PSNR) in dB.
 The bitrate is reported in bits per input point (bpp).

 Figure~\ref{fig:rd_curve_longdress_6level} and Table~\ref{tab:bd_rate_summary} present the RD performance and BD-rate gains of our framework against PCGCv2 and G-PCC.
-A critical distinction of our approach is that all rate-quality points are obtained from \textit{a single scalable model} producing \textit{a single bitstream}: each quality point corresponds to a different level of this bitstream, without retraining or switching models.
-For each bitrate-quality point, the decoder outputs a complete reconstructed point cloud at the original resolution (same point count as the input), rather than intermediate predictions from the upsampling hierarchy.
+A critical distinction of our approach is that all rate-quality points are obtained from \textit{a single scalable model} producing \textit{a single bitstream}: each quality point corresponds to a different bitstream level, without retraining or switching models.
+For each point, the decoder outputs a complete reconstructed point cloud at the original resolution, while the output point count is controlled by $K$, which is set according to the point count at the corresponding encoder scale.
 In our configuration, each layer uses an 8-channel latent representation.
-The channels are grouped as $(4,4)$ for the Base Layer, $(2,2,4)$ for Layer~1, and $(8)$ for Layer~2, resulting in a total of 6 progressive sub-bitstreams.
+The channels are grouped as $(4,4)$ for the Base Layer, $(2,2,4)$ for Layer~1, and $(8)$ for Layer~2, yielding a total of 6 progressive sub-bitstreams.

 As shown in Fig.~\ref{fig:rd_curve_longdress_6level}, our scalable codec matches the baseline PCGCv2 in the overlapping bitrate range, while extending the operating range to higher bitrates through progressive decoding.
 In the medium-to-high bitrate regime, our method consistently achieves higher reconstruction quality than PCGCv2 at comparable rates.
 Compared with the non-learned anchors, our method substantially outperforms both G-PCC Octree and G-PCC Trisoup over their evaluated operating points, while providing a wide bitrate coverage enabled by progressive truncation.